 Step 7 — Decision

-Our counsellors run free SDS eligibility checks every day.
+Our counsellors run free Canada profile checks every day.
 Walk in to Chattogram or Dhaka — no appointment needed.

 Free Canada Profile Check →7.
 Cost of Living in Canada